syncfusion-content/maui-docs/MAUI/AIAssistView/suggestions.md

 # Suggestions in .NET MAUI AIAssistView (SfAIAssistView)

 The `SfAIAssistView` control allows to display a list of options, as suggestions.
-These suggestions can be presented for all the supported item types in `SfAIAssistView`.
+These suggestions are supported for all the response item types in `SfAIAssistView`.
 When a user selects a suggestion item, the `SuggestionItemSelected` event and `SuggestionItemSelectedCommand` will be triggered.
 Both the event and the command will provide the `SuggestionItemSelectedEventArgs` as arguments, providing the following information about the selected suggestion item.

 * `SelectedItem` : Represents the selected suggestion item.
 * `RequestItem` : Represents the request item associated with the selected suggestion.